 Reserva Natural Punta Patiño

 On the southern shore of the Golfo de San Miguel, 25km from La Palma, is this private 263-sq-km wildlife preserve owned by ANCON and managed by the organization’s for-profit arm, Ancon Expeditions.
-The only way to reach the preserve is by boat or plane.
-Landing on the tiny strip of ocean-side grass that’s called a runway in these parts is definitely part of the experience.
+It contains species-rich primary and secondary forest, and is one of the best places in Panama to spot harpy eagles.